About NC State

 All buildings on main campus are within a ten minute walking distance making it easy to get to class.
 General studies classes are on main campus along with students taking health degrees and public service degrees.

-Kee Hall houses many of the student services offices, including Admissions and the Student Success Center.
-Kee Hall is a student's first point of contact when applying to the college and it is also the place to find help with registering for classes.
+The Byron Kee Center for Student Success houses many of the student services offices, including Admissions and the Student Success Center.
+Kee Hall is a student’s first point of contact when applying to the college and it is also the place to find help with registering for classes, Financial Aid, testing, Disability Services, etc.

 The campus includes a Campus Child Development Center, accredited by the National Association for the Education of Young Children and recognized in the state of Ohio for its quality, and a Campus Recreation Center, home of the champion Mansfield Mavericks basketball team comprised of students from both North Central State College and OSU Mansfield.